SAP/code-pal-for-abap/pages/how-to-install.md

 ### 2. Activate code pal for ABAP

-Execute the report `Y_CI_CHECK_REGISTRATION` using the run mode `Activate`.
+Execute the report `Y_CODE_PAL_REGISTRATION` using the run mode `Activate`.

 ### 3. Create code inspector variant

-Start the transaction `SCI` again, and create a new global check variant.
-Then, select the `code pal for ABAP` group and save it.
+Start the transaction `SCI`, create a new Check Variant, select the `code pal for ABAP` group, and save it:
 ![how to create code inspector variant](imgs/sci-check-variant.png)

 ### 4. User Parameter

-It requires you to set the ABAP Test Cockpit (ATC) to run in Code Inspector mode.
+Code Pal requires ABAP Test Cockpit (ATC) in `Code Inspector` mode.
+Instead of changing the default configuration, you can force it on your user only.

-Start the transaction `SU3`, and add/set the user parameter `SATC_CI_MODE` to `X`:
+To set it, go to transaction `SU3`, and add the user parameter `SATC_CI_MODE` as `X`:
 ![user parameter](imgs/user-parameter.png)